Last Updated 1/16/2020

 In 2016, state insurance regulators, through the NAIC, completed its review of CDA-related issues and adopted CDA-related revisions to several NAIC model acts.
 They also completed a guidance document that serves as a reference for states on CDA-related issues.

-This year, state insurance regulators have been focused on examining how longevity risk is recognized in statutory reserves and/or risk-based capital (RBC) to ensure risk is adequately reflected.
+In 2019, state insurance regulators focused on examining how longevity risk is recognized in statutory reserves and/or risk-based capital (RBC) to ensure risk is adequately reflected.
 This work has been done through the NAIC Longevity Risk Subgroup of the Life Actuarial (A) Task Force and the Life Risk-Based Capital (E) Working Group of the Capital Adequacy (E) Task Force.
 The American Academy of Actuaries is conducting a field test and will present the results to the Subgroup upon completion.

 Committees Active on This Topic

 A Closer Look at Contingent Deferred Annuity Issues

 April 2014, CIPR Newsletter